 I have a friend who often spends time with me – playing tennis, talking, shopping, or just relaxing – and she never fails to say before she leaves, “Let’s pray together.”
 It’s just a brief glance heavenwards, but what a bond of peace it adds to our relationship!

-What practical things are you doing to maintain the unity of the Spirit?
+doing to maintain the unity of the Spirit?
 I am making it my new goal to put this directive in front of my life.
 I want to live love and I want others to know that I will diligently seek the unity of the faith through the bond of peace.

 You know I love ya, Don